benwiley4000/react-responsive-audio-player/quickstart.md

 ### IV: Bring your own controls

 You also want to throw in a control to adjust the playback rate.
 But that's not included with Cassette!
-The good news is, it's also simple to implement a control like that yourself:
+The good news is, it's pretty simple to implement a control like that yourself:

 ```jsx static
 import { MediaPlayer } from '@cassette/player';